Skip to content

 Show details

-The desktop editor also includes a JVM Settings section for launch-time runtime options.
+The desktop editor includes a JVM Settings section for launch-time runtime options.

 For a clean first launch: